Seyran Ohanyan

-Seyran Musheghi Ohanyan (Սեյրան Մուշեղի Օհանյան; born 1 July 1962) is an Armenian general and politician currently serving as a deputy in the National Assembly of Armenia.
+Seyran Musheghi Ohanyan (Սեյրան Մուշեղի Օհանյան; born 1 July 1962) is an Armenian military officer and politician currently serving as a deputy in the National Assembly of Armenia.
 He served as Defence Minister of Armenia from 14 April 2008 until 3 October 2016.
 A native of Nagorno-Karabakh, he participated in both the first and second Karabakh wars, and from 2000 to 2007 served as defence minister of the unrecognized Republic of Artsakh.

 Biography

 Early life

 Ohanyan was born in the town of Shusha, then in the Nagorno-Karabakh Autonomous Oblast of the Azerbaijan SSR in the Soviet Union.
 In 1979, he completed high school in the village of Mrgashen, in the Nairi district of the Armenian SSR (now located in the Kotayk province of Armenia).

 Soviet military career and Karabakh war

 Ohanyan attended the Baku Higher Joint Command College and completed his studies there in 1983.
 He subsequently served with the Group of Soviet Forces in Germany, first as a platoon commander and from March 1987 as a company commander.
 In June 1988 he was transferred to the Transcaucasian Military District's 23rd Motor-Rifle Division based in Kirovabad, Azerbaijan and was appointed motor-rifle company commander of the 366th Motor Rifle Regiment based in Stepanakert; he became deputy battalion commander in August 1989 and 2nd battalion commander within the same regiment in September 1990.

 After the fall of the Soviet Union, the 366th regiment was pulled out of Stepanakert in March 1992 and Ohanyan joined Nagorno-Karabakh's newly formed army, playing a major role in the First Nagorno-Karabakh war against Azerbaijan.
-In May 1992, Ohanyan participated in the capture of his hometown of Shusha, one of the most significant victories achieved by the Armenian side.
+In May 1992, Ohanyan participated in the capture of his hometown of Shushi, one of the most significant victories achieved by the Armenian side.
 He led a force of 400 men against the fortified town from the southwestern direction.
 He was seriously wounded in action near Chldran, Martakert district in September 1992, with his leg amputated as a result.
 Following treatment, Ohanyan rejoined the military.